SallahBoussettah/study-connect/documents/explanations/backend/sequelize.md

     icon: {
       type: DataTypes.STRING(255)
     }
-  }, {
-    timestamps: true,
-    tableName: 'subjects'
   });

-  // Define associations with other models Subject.associate = function(models) {
+  // Define relationships with other models Subject.associate = function(models) {
-    // A subject can be chosen by many users (through UserSubject) Subject.belongsToMany(models.User, {
+    // A subject can be chosen by many users Subject.belongsToMany(models.User, {
       through: 'UserSubject',
       foreignKey: 'subjectId',
-      otherKey: 'userId',
       as: 'users'
-    });

-    // A subject can have many resources Subject.hasMany(models.Resource, {
-      foreignKey: 'subjectId',
-      as: 'resources'
     });
   };